Available for 2020

 Asparagus beetles and Japanese beetles can be a problem.
 Contact Longfellow’s if needing advice on insect control.

-- Jersey Knight – disease resistant male strain
+- Jersey Knight – All male, high yielding, disease resistant strain

-- Jersey Giant – High yielding male strain
+- Jersey Giant – High yielding, cold hardy, all male strain

 Planting of Asparagus – Since asparagus is a long-lived perennial plant, correct planting will produce tasty spears for many years.
 Place a layer of manure about 12″ deep, covered with topsoil.
 Fan out roots and place crowns so they are 6″ lower than soil level.
 Cover roots lightly with topsoil.
 As tips grow, gradually place soil back in around the shoots until reaching the original soil level, always keeping the tips out of the soil.